-- 49. A more extensive assessment of the reportable event may lead to one or more of the following decisions: - a.
+- c.
+A more extensive assessment is required because the information contained in the report adds new information to a known issue or to a pattern of events or issues. - 49.
+Where no further action from the provider is required, we will write to the provider to confirm that this is the case.
+We may also explain to the provider the circumstances in which the OfS may have a future interest in this event.
+Whether we do so, in any particular case, will depend on the particular facts of the event and the provider's context. - 50.
+A more extensive assessment of the reportable event may lead to one or more of the following decisions: - a.
 The information contained in the report should be recorded but no further action is required from the provider at this time. - b.
-There is an effect on the provider's eligibility for registration, a change in the OfS's risk assessment for one or more conditions or registration (with risk increased or decreasing, or crystallising into a breach of a condition) or an effect on the provider's eligibility for degree awarding powers or university title or its ability to comply with the criteria for degree awarding powers. - c.
-Further assessment or action should be taken to respond to the issues identified in (b) above. - 50.
-Where no further action is required from the provider, the OfS will write to the provider to confirm that this is the case.
-We may also set out guidance for the provider about the circumstances in which the OfS may have a future interest in this event. - 51.
+There is an effect on the provider's eligibility for registration, a change in the OfS's risk assessment for one or more conditions or registration (with risk increased or decreasing, or crystallising into a breach of a condition), or an effect on the provider's eligibility for degree awarding powers or university title or its ability to comply with the criteria for degree awarding powers (where relevant). - c.
+Further assessment or action should be taken to respond to the issues identified in (b) above. - 51.
+Where, following that more extensive assessment, we decide that no further action is required from the provider, we will write to the provider to confirm that this is the case.
+We may also explain to the provider the circumstances in which the OfS may have a future interest in this event.
+Whether we do so, in any particular case, will depend on the particular facts of the event and the provider's context. - 52.
 For some types of reportable events, for example a change of ownership or control of the provider, further assessment is more likely to be necessary.
 We may be unable to conclude our assessment and confirm any regulatory consequences of the event in advance of that event happening.
-This means that we would expect a provider to continue to engage with us as a transaction or event progresses to understand and address its likely regulatory impact. - 52.
-Where the OfS decides that there is a change in a provider's risk assessment such that action is required, we will write to the provider to set out the issues.
+This means that we would expect a provider to continue to engage with us as a transaction or event progresses, to understand and address its likely regulatory impact. - 53.
+Where the OfS decides that the provider may be at increased risk of breaching one or more conditions of registration such that action is required, we will write to the provider to set out the issues.
 If the OfS has reached a provisional view that there has been a breach of one or more conditions and/or that we are minded to impose one or more specific ongoing conditions, the notification to the provider will set out the OfS's reasons for our provisional decision.
 A representations process will be followed before the OfS reaches a final decision.
 The process for this representations process will be set out in any notification of a provisional decision to the provider.
-Similarly, if the OfS were minded to take other enforcement action, we would follow the process set out in HERA and the regulatory framework. - 53.
-Further information about how the OfS will assess the risk of a future breach of a condition, and the actions we may take to mitigate such risk, and information about enforcement action in relation to a breach of a condition, can be found in the advice published by the OfS on monitoring and intervention.7
+Similarly, if the OfS were minded to take other enforcement action, we would follow the process set out in HERA and the regulatory framework. - 54.
+Further information about how the OfS will assess the risk of a future breach of a condition, and the actions we may take to mitigate such risk, and information about enforcement action in relation to a breach of a condition, can be found in the advice published by the OfS on monitoring and intervention.8

-7 Available at: www.officeforstudents.org.uk/publications/regulatory-advice-15-monitoring-and-intervention/
+8 Available at: www.officeforstudents.org.uk/publications/regulatory-advice-15-monitoring-and-intervention/.